virtual-labs/app-outreach-tracker-web/docs/tech-doc.md

 Google Sheets is used as the data source for the Outreach tool.
 Developers need to provide editor access to the Google service account specified in `backend/secrets/service-account-secret.json`.
 This service account is used to read data from the Google Sheet.

+### Sender Address

+Developers must copy the format from `/backend/senderdetails.json` and update the variables in `backend/secrets/sendermail.json` in order for the emailing functionality to work.

 ## Development Environment Setup

 Developers can set up their local development environment using the following steps: